Hyde-Smith & Cortez Masto introduce bill to improve rural water system resilience, disaster response

 “Our rural water associations deserve credit for doing all they can to restore water and wastewater service after disasters, like the tornadoes we’ve experienced in Mississippi this year.
 Our bill would expand their capacity to do so by helping all rural systems with disaster preparedness and mitigation assistance,” said Hyde-Smith, who addressed rural water system emergency and disaster resilience at a 2023 Farm Bill hearing in July.
 “I’m pleased to join Senator Cortez Masto in this bipartisan effort to address this problem effectively.”

 “Aging infrastructure and more frequent natural disasters have left many rural water utilities unprepared for an emergency, and I’m working to get them the training and resources they need to keep their communities safe,” said Cortez Masto.
 “My bipartisan legislation will protect the rural drinking water and wastewater systems that hundreds of thousands of Nevadans rely on.”

-S.2917 would, among other things, help rural water and wastewater utilities identify vulnerabilities, map water infrastructure, develop disaster protocols, and train employees for emergency and disaster response.
+This legislation would, among other things, help rural water and wastewater utilities identify vulnerabilities, map water infrastructure, develop disaster protocols, and train employees for emergency and disaster response.